What is Polar Credit?

 Polar Credit is part of the FCA-authorised APFIN Ltd., which also owns Cashasap.co.uk.
 APFIN is a London-based, private limited company registered in England and Wales with company number 07989136.
 It has permission from the FCA to enter into regulated credit agreements as a lender.

-Back in the day, Cashasap.co.uk was a fairly typical payday lender – in 2014 offering loans over 1-31 days at an eye-watering (and no longer allowed) 360% p.a. interest rate (over 2,500% APR).
-It later lowered its rates in line with requirements introduced by the FCA (which capped high cost short term credit interest at 292% p.a.), and started focusing on loans with longer terms.
+Back in the day, Cashasap.co.uk was a fairly typical payday lender.
+In 2014, it offered loans over 1-31 days at an eye-watering (and no longer allowed) 360% p.a. interest rate (over 2,500% APR).
+It later lowered its rates in line with requirements introduced by the FCA (which capped high-cost short-term credit interest at 292% p.a.) and started focusing on loans with longer terms.
 Unlike many of its peers, APFIN has so far weathered the post-payday storm – managing not to buckle under the weight of complaints from former customers.

 Some would-be users may be a bit hesitant to give Polar Credit visibility of their current account transaction history through open banking.
-However this is becoming more commonplace in credit approvals in the UK (Polar Credit’s rival Tappily also uses open banking to help assess affordability).
+However, this is becoming more commonplace for credit approvals in the UK.

 Will Polar Credit run a credit check?